Chemistry of ascorbic acid: Etymology

-The term ascorbic means antiscurvy and denotes the ability to fight off scurvy.
+The term ascorbic means "without scurvy" ("a-" meaning "without" and "scorbutic" meaning "of scurvy") and denotes the ability to fight off scurvy.
 It is related to combating Vitamin C deficiency.

 History

 The antiscorbutic properties of certain foods were demonstrated in the 18th century by James Lind.
 In 1907, Axel Holst and Theodor Frølich discovered that the antiscorbutic factor was a water-soluble chemical substance, distinct from the one that prevented beriberi.
 Between 1928 and 1932, Albert Szent-Györgyi isolated a candidate for this substance, which he called "hexuronic acid", first from plants and later from animal adrenal glands.
 In 1932 Charles Glen King confirmed that it was indeed the antiscorbutic factor.

-In 1933, sugar chemist Walter Norman Haworth, working with samples of "hexuronic acid" that Szent-Györgyi had isolated from paprika and sent him in the previous year, deduced the correct structure and optical-isomeric nature of the compound, and in 1934 reported its first synthesis.
+In 1933, sugar chemist Walter Norman Haworth, working with samples of "hexuronic acid" (now called ascorbic acid) that Szent-Györgyi had isolated from paprika and sent him in the previous year, deduced the correct structure and optical-isomeric nature of the compound, and in 1934 reported its first synthesis.
 In reference to the compound's antiscorbutic properties, Haworth and Szent-Györgyi proposed to rename it "a-scorbic acid" for the compound, and later specifically -ascorbic acid.
 Because of their work, in 1937 two Nobel Prizes: in Chemistry and in Physiology or Medicine were awarded to Haworth and Szent-Györgyi, respectively.